mrrusof/mrrusof.github.io/_posts/2016-05-26-arbitrage.markdown

 11: RETURN 0
 {% endhighlight %}

-Algorithm S returns the rate of a solution or zero if there is no solution for given weight matrix `W` of size `n x n`, Algorithm S finds a solution rate by constructing rates of candidates of increasing length and returning the first rate that is profitable.
+Algorithm S returns the rate of a solution or zero if there is no solution for given weight matrix `W` of size $@n \times n@$, Algorithm S finds a solution rate by constructing rates of candidates of increasing length and returning the first rate that is profitable.
 Algorithm S constructs rates of candidates by constructing rates of most beneficial paths.
 The reason is that [candidates are most beneficial paths](#candidates-are-most-beneficial-paths).